Aleksander Ihnatowicz

-Aleksander Ihnatowicz (/pl/; born 18 November 1984) is a programmer, and a retired television, film, and theater actor.
+Aleksander Ihnatowicz (/pl/; born 18 November 1984) is a Polish programmer, and a retired television, film, and theater actor.
+He starred as Roman Latosz in the Polsat comedy television series Foster Family (1999–2007), and Ronnie Nowak in the TVP1 comedy television series Tygrysy Europy (1999, 2003).

 Biography

-Aleksander Ihnatowicz was born on 18 November 1984, in Warsaw, Poland.

-He began attending acting classes when he was five years old.
-In 1997, he had a film debut in a feature film Home Chronicles, portraying the role of Olo.
-The same year, he also acted in the television plays Dziady, Wiórek, and Król Maciuś I, having the leading role in the ladder.
+Aleksander Ihnatowicz was born on 18 November 1984 in Warsaw, Poland.
+At the age of five, he began attending acting classes.
+Ihnatowicz made his film debut in the 1997 drama film Home Chronicles, with the role of Olo.
+The same year, he also acted in the television plays Dziady, Wiórek, and Król Maciuś I, having the leading role in the latter.

-From 1999 to 2007, he portrayed the role of Roman Latosz, one of the main characters of the television series Foster Family.
-In 1999 and 2003, he also played Ronnie Nowak, one of the main characters of the television series Tygrysy Europy.
-In 2007, he ended his acting career.
+From 1999 to 2007, Ihnatowicz starred as Roman Latosz in the Polsat comedy television series Foster Family.
+In 1999 and 2003, he also played Ronnie Nowak, one of the main characters in the TVP1 comedy television series Tygrysy Europy.
+Ihnatowicz also appeared in the series Trzy szalone zera (1999), Adam i Ewa (2000), and Sąsiedzi (2005).
+In 2005, he was a guest in the TVN talk show Rozmowy w toku.
+Ihnatowicz ended his acting career in 2007.

-Ihnatowicz has graduated from the Warsaw University of Technology, and works professionally as a programmer.
+Ihnatowicz graduated from the Warsaw University of Technology, and works professionally as a programmer.